discrete-notes/discrete-notes.github.io/_posts/2023-01-20-low-crossing.md

 The new algorithm achieves the better complexity of $\tilde{O}(mn^{1/d}+n^{2+1/d})$.
 The dependency in $d$ might seem counter-intuitive: the larger the parameter, the fastest they solve the problem.
-But remember that the goal is to compute a spanning path with crossing number $O(n^{1-1/d})$, so the target becomes easier to reach when $d$ increases.
+But remember that the goal is to compute a spanning path with crossing number $O(n^{1-1/d})$, hence the target becomes easier to reach when $d$ increases.

-For the new algorithm, there are two key ideas.
-The first one is to avoid the costly procedure of finding the edge with the smallest cost.
+For the new algorithm, the key idea is to avoid the costly procedure of finding the edge with the smallest cost.
 Instead, we will do some sampling.
-For this, we stop computing the cost of each edge to get the next edge to add to the path.
-Instead, we define *weights for edges*, and sample according to these weights.
-(that is, the probability of picking an edge will be proportional to the weight).
+That is, we define *weights for edges*, and sample according to these weights, which is means that the probability of picking an edge will be proportional to the weight.
-Just to clarify: now both edges and hyperedges have costs.
+Just to clarify the vocabulary: now both edges and hyperedges have weights, and there are no cost anymore.

 So how do we update the weights of the edges, to give more weights to the ones that do not cross heavy hyperedges?
 One way would be, for every edge, to go